juergenweb/FrontendContact/README.md

 - Fast and easy integration of a contact form inside a template by using only one line of code
 - Select the fields which should be displayed inside the form
 - Beside the default fields you will be able to extend the form with additional fields
+- Highly customizable (change order of fields, add custom CSS classes,...)
 - Run as many forms on one page as you want
-- Possibility offer file upload to upload multiple files, which can be sent as attachments
+- Possibility to offer file upload to upload multiple files, which can be sent as attachments
 - Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights) (fe.
 CAPTCHA, various security settings,...)
 - Mutli-language